SuperOfficeDocs/superoffice-docs/docs/apps/activate/helper-application.md

 ![AccountPage.png][img7]

-This application is also useful when you want a fast way to get an access token and, using your favorite REST client, start to making REST calls to your tenant web API REST web services.
+This application is also useful when you want a fast way to get an access token and, using your favorite REST client, to start making REST calls to your tenant web API REST web services.

-Another useful feature of this application, is the possibility to convert an RSA XML file into the PEM format.
+Another useful feature of this application is the possibility to convert an RSA XML file into the PEM format.
 This is a common certificate format used for platforms such as NodeJS and PHP.

 When signed in, you can use the **Token to Ticket** wizard to sign your system user token and send that off to SuperOffice to obtain a system user ticket credential.
-This doesn’t really have any practical benefits, but is included in the sample application source code for NodeJS demonstration purposes.
+This doesn’t have any practical benefits but is included in the sample application source code for NodeJS demonstration purposes.

-We also have samples that demonstrate how to exchange a system user token for a system user ticket in [.NET][3], [.NET Core][4], [PHP][5] and [Python][1].
+We also have samples that demonstrate how to exchange a system user token for a system user ticket in [.NET][3], [.NET Core][4], [PHP][5], and [Python][1].

 <!-- Referenced links -->
 [1]: https://devnet-tokens.azurewebsites.net/